antononcube/RakuForPrediction-book/Articles/Using-Tries-for-Markov-chain-text-generation.md

 ## Introduction

-In this notebook we discuss the derivation and utilization of [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) for random text generation.
+In this document we discuss the derivation and utilization of [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) for random text generation.
 The Markov chains are computed, represented, and utilized with the data structure [Tries with frequencies](https://mathematicaforprediction.wordpress.com/?s=tries+with+frequencies), [AA2, AAp1, AAv1].